jtristan/CS1_2022/Homework/HW7/P1/statement.md

 ### Problem 1:
-#### 4 Points (Together with problem 2)
+#### 2 Points

 ---
 Implement the stack data type, as discussed in class.

 Your implementation should take the form of a Python [class](https://www.w3schools.com/python/python_classes.asp), with methods for initialization, pushing, popping, and determining emptiness.
 The initialization method should take a <code>max_size</code> parameter determining the maximum capacity of the stack.

 After defining the class, write a program to use the stack with user input.
 In particular, write a program that reads lines of user input, each of which is either:
 1. The string <code>'create'</code>,